mixpeek/fake-check/backend/README.md

 4.  **Heuristic Detectors**: A set of specialized modules target specific, common deepfake indicators:
     *   `core/flow.py`: Detects unusual spikes in **optical flow** and sudden drops in **frame similarity (SSIM)**, indicating jarring transitions.
     *   `core/audio.py`: Analyzes the audio waveform for **loops** using autocorrelation.
-    *   `core/video.py`: Uses the Google Cloud Video Intelligence API to find unnaturally short **shot changes** and lighting jumps.
+    *    Optional - `core/video.py`: Uses the Google Cloud Video Intelligence API to find unnaturally short **shot changes** and lighting jumps.

 5.  **Fusion Engine**: The scores and flags from all preceding modules are fed into a weighted fusion model (`core/fusion.py`).
 This engine calculates the final `overall_deepfake_confidence` score and assigns a label: `LIKELY_REAL`, `UNCERTAIN`, or `LIKELY_FAKE`.